Mister-Hope/cheng-shang-portfolio/README.md

 Note: After applying new code changes from repo, you should always run `pnpm i` to reinstall the dependencies.

+Note: If you are in China mainland and installation fails because of network reason, you should use `pnpm i --registry=https://registry.npmmirror.com` instead.

 ## Usage

 - `pnpm dev`: start development server to preview the website